Read on for the prologue of my forthcoming novel, Devils & Dust…

 There’s a group of older boys on the climbing frame playing pirates.

-“You stuck for choice there, sweetheart?” drawls a deep voice from behind me.
+“You stuck for choice there, sweetheart?” drawls a voice behind me.
 “I’d go for the swings if I were you… That girl looks like she needs the company.”

 I turn, and take a step back in shock.
-There’s an easy grin on his face but there’s nothing funny about the teenage boy’s appearance.
-He’s sat slumped over a park bench, his face all bruised like a piece of moldy fruit.
+There’s a loose grin on the teenage boy’s face but there’s nothing funny about his appearance.
+He’s slumped over a park bench, his face all bruised like a piece of moldy fruit.
 One hand is tucked between a white T-shirt and a torn black jacket, and there’s a stain of red beneath his fingertips.
 I glance at it and my heart starts jumping about in my chest like one of those Mexican bean things Tatiana keeps on her nightstand.

-He frowns slightly at my reaction.
+He frowns at my reaction.
 “Hey, I’m not going to hurt you, kid.
 Shit, I can’t even sit-up straight.”
 He shifts position and the movement knocks the last of the laughter right out of his voice.
-“Godammit that hurts like a mutha…”
+“Damn that hurts…”

 “Sad and fierce,” I mutter at him.
 His eyes are the cloudy gray-brown color of the earth in summertime.
 His hair is as black as my nightmares, but for some reason he doesn’t scare me.